TylerFenske/Projects/MazeGenerator/README.md

 ## About:
 A small C program that uses recursion to generate a random maze, then output it to a manually generated bitmap.
-This program was written by (and all art was created by) Tyler Fenske.
+This program was written by (and all art was created by) Tyler Fenske*.

+*mazegen.h was created by the professor overseeing this class (CS241) as a guideline for the project.

 ## How to use the program:
 To create a maze bitmap, run mazetest, altering the mazeGenerate() function as desired.